dcdillon/cpuaff/README.md

 cpuaff is a C++ library that abstracts CPU affinity settings for multiple platforms.
 It is a header-only library on some platforms.
 Other platforms are supported using [hwloc](http://www.open-mpi.org/projects/hwloc/).
 The project aims to fully support all platforms as header-only eventually.

-For a more detailed description of cpuaff, click [here](details.html)
+For a more detailed description of cpuaff, click [here](http://dcdillon.github.io/cpuaff/details.html)

-To see a list of supported platforms click [here](supported_platforms.html).
+To see a list of supported platforms click [here](http://dcdillon.github.io/cpuaff/supported_platforms.html).

 ### Releases

-The latest source release is [cpuaff-1.0.2](releases/cpuaff-1.0.2.tar.gz).
+The latest source release is [cpuaff-1.0.2](http://dcdillon.github.io/cpuaff/releases/cpuaff-1.0.2.tar.gz).

 The latest Ubuntu pacakges are available from [ppa:dcdillon/ppa](https://launchpad.net/~dcdillon/+archive/ubuntu/ppa).

-To get other releases, go to the [downloads](downloads.html) page.
+To get other releases, go to the [downloads](http://dcdillon.github.io/cpuaff/downloads.html) page.

-For installation instructions, click [here](installation.html)
+For installation instructions, click [here](http://dcdillon.github.io/cpuaff/installation.html)

-To get a snapshot of the repository, click one of the download links on this page.

 ### Simple Example